How to Set Healthy Boundaries for Stronger Relationships

 • You fear disappointing people or worry about how they’ll react if you assert yourself.

 If any of these resonate, it’s a signal that stronger boundaries could help restore balance in your life.
+These behaviors may also be linked to chronic stress, low self-esteem, or difficulty with confidence—issues often addressed in therapy or counseling.

 Steps to Set Healthy Boundaries